-- Do I need to hire an attorney after a Metro Detroit pedestrian accident?
+- Do I need to hire an attorney after a pedestrian accident?

-- What types of compensation can I collect after a pedestrian accident in Metro Detroit?
+- What types of compensation can I collect after a pedestrian accident?

 - What if I was partially at fault for my pedestrian accident?

-- How much does a pedestrian accident attorney cost in Metro Detroit?
+- How much does a pedestrian accident attorney cost?

 A: No two pedestrian accidents are the same.
 No two accident victims are the same, either.
 The compensation you are entitled to receive from the negligent individual or company - known as damages - varies from case to case.
 In serious injury cases, a victim might be able to pursue damages for medical expenses, cost of future medical care, compensation for lost wages and loss of future earning capacity.
 An attorney may also be able to pursue damages for pain, suffering and emotional distress, and, in rare cases, punitive damages, which are meant to punish drivers who acted with gross negligence or malicious intent.

 A: Michigan is a modified comparative fault state.
 That means the victim of a pedestrian accident can recover damages if it's determined the victim's fault is less than 51% in an accident.
 If the victim's fault reaches 51 percent or more, he or she cannot recover damages.
 The modified comparative fault rule in Michigan allows pedestrian accident victims to recover damages proportionate to their percentage of fault in the accident.
 For example, if a jury award equals $100,000 and an injured pedestrian was found to be 50% at fault, the injured pedestrian could still collect 50% of the compensation awarded by the jury.
 Because of the complexity of the law, we strongly recommend that you contact an attorney before accepting any blame.
 At Fraser & Souweidane, we will explain your rights.